Technologies and Security Challenges in Metaverse: Introduction

 \end{itemize}

 The rest of the paper is organized as follows: Section \ref{sec:metaverse} provides a brief overview of the Metaverse.
 Section \ref{sec:method} presents the research method used for this SLR.
-Sections \ref{sec:rq1} and \ref{sec:rq2} highlights the Metaverse enabling technologies and their limitations.
+Section \ref{sec:rq1} highlights the Metaverse enabling technologies and their limitations.
 Then Section \ref{sec:taxonomy} categorizes security vulnerabilities of the Metaverse.
-Section \ref{sec:rq3} and \ref{sec:rq4} present the security vulnerability and their countermeasures for Metaverse.
-Section \ref{sec:rq5}, underscore the research challenges and future directions for Metaverse.
+Sections \ref{sec:rq3} and \ref{sec:rq4} present the security vulnerabilities and their countermeasures for Metaverse.
+Section \ref{sec:rq5} underscores the research challenges and future directions for the Metaverse.
 Following that, Section \ref{sec:limitations} identifies limitations of this study.
-Finally, Section \ref{sec:conclusion} summarizes the article and concludes our findings.
+Finally, Section \ref{sec:conclusion} concludes our findings.